 The features selected by the algorithm as predictive of kcat include a count of polar contacts, consistent with mechanistic studies that indicate BglB stabilizes the positive charge on the oxocarbenium ion in the proposed transition state.
 (22) Another primary featured selected as a predictor of kcat by the elastic net algorithm is a ligand burial term (change in solvent accessible surface area on binding) which is consistent with the stabilization of the transition state and catalysis through tight interface packing and shape complementarity.
 In addition, these features will all have a significant effect on the electrostatic environment of the enzyme active site, and are consistent with effects observed for R240A and E222A on catalysis.
 However, similar to the analysis of KM, the rate-limiting step for BglB under these experimental conditions with this substrate is not known.
 As the rate limiting step may change between mutants, further studies on the detailed kinetic parameters of the native enzyme and mutants will likely provide further insight into the determinants of function and key structural factors required for high turnover rates.

-In BglB, the most informative feature predicting kcat/KM is the calculated hydrogen bonding energy of the substrate.
+For BglB, the most informative feature predicting kcat/KM is the calculated hydrogen bonding energy of the substrate.
 The identification of this feature by the machine learning algorithm indicates the importance of protein-ligand hydrogen bond interactions.
 Hydrogen-bonding interactions are exceptionally important for the enzyme-catalyzed reaction, as noted for the Q19A mutation.
 Strong hydrogen bonding interactions between the protein and substrate are likely of the utmost importance for optimally positioning the substrate and the protein sidechains to enable catalysis ("orbital steering").
 (23) This is consistent with the hydrogen bonding energy being selected by machine learning as a feature of primary importance for catalytic efficiency.

 While many of the selected features are consistent with well-established mechanisms of enzyme catalysis, there were several unexpected observations.
 One unexpected trend is that several features are selected as predictive of kcat/KM but not either kcat or KM.
-Further analysis of kcat and KM revealed that there is no significant correlation between two parameters in this dataset (Supplemental Figure 3).
+Further analysis of kcat and KM revealed that there is no significant correlation between two parameters in this dataset (S6).
 This suggests that kcat and KM are independent parameters for BglB, and it is therefore not unexpected that features found to be predictive of kcat/KM are not predictive of either kcat or KM independently.

 A second unexpected observation is that the most common metric used for evaluating designs, interface energy, (2) (3) (4) (5) (6) is not selected by the algorithm to be predictive of any kinetic constant.
 Ideally, this would be the single metric optimally correlated with either kcat or kcat/KM.
 This likely stems from training the enzyme design algorithm on indirect measures of function, further supporting the need to train force-field based algorithms on direct experimental measurements.